-The hidden meaning of number 120 is another of the themes that flow through the Bible.
+The hidden meaning of number 120 is one of the many themes that flow through the Bible.
 The Bible was written by around 40 different people across 1,500 years.
-Bible themes prove the uniqueness of this library of books and that it is not just a collection of disconnected events.
+Bible themes prove the uniqueness of this library of 66 books.
+It is not just a collection of disconnected events, for it reveals the purpose of Almighty God..

-The Holy Spirit was the real author, but it is still amazing that so many themes can be traced from Genesis to Revelation across all 66 books.
-The Bible is a well-crafted narrative, where the end is known from the beginning, Isaiah 46:10, and there is a sublime ending where all evil is thoroughly conquered.
+The Holy Spirit was the real author.
+The Bible is a well-crafted narrative, where the end is known from the beginning, Isaiah 46:10.
+The ending is where all evil is thoroughly conquered.

 Hidden Meaning of Numbers

-In many cultures numbers are giving spiritual meanings and the Bible is no exception to this.
-The study of the context of connections and patterns of numbers used in the Bible, gives revelation of God’s awesome intent and His divine design concerning the created.
-It is like a secret code that adds additional proof that the Holy Spirit inspired the book, boldly revealing God’s will, plan and purpose for man and that He alone is Creator.
+Many cultures give numbers spiritual meanings and the Bible is no exception.
+Numbers give revelation of God’s awesome intent and His divine design.
+It is like a secret code that adds additional proof that the Holy Spirit inspired the book, revealing the purpose for man, which is to worship the Creator.

 The law of ‘first mention’ says we must find the first place the word, doctrine, or theme is mentioned in order to better understand what is being revealed.
-The logic is that the first mention of a concept is the simplest and clearest presentation.
-Using this principle, we find the number 120 represents the end of all flesh; judgment; and a divinely appointed period of probation; besides God’s awesome power and His infinite mercy.
+Using this principle, we find the number 120 represents the end of all flesh.
+It meant judgment and a divinely appointed period of probation.
+It also pointed to God’s awesome power and His infinite mercy.

-We first meet the number 120 in Genesis 6:3.
-At that time man had an extended life span.
+Man had an extended life span at that time.
 Methuselah, the longest living man, died just before the Flood, at a whopping 969 years.
-However, mankind had sunk to such a level of depravity, God said He would blot out man, whom He had created, from the face of the land, Genesis 6:6.
-Being an ever-merciful God He gave man 120 years to repent.
-The Jewish Talmud states that is the time it took Noah to build the Ark.
-Only 8 souls heeded God’s warning out of 174 million and so will it be at the end of this age, which is just around the corner.
+However, mankind had sunk to such a low level of depravity, God said He would blot out man, whom He had created, from the face of the land, Genesis 6:6.
+Being an ever-merciful God He gave man 120 years to repent, Genesis 6:3.
+The Jewish Talmud states that was the time it took Noah to build the Ark.
+Only 8 souls heeded God’s warning out of around 174 million.
+It will be same at the end of this age.
+Few out of 8 billion people will heed God’s call.

-The number 120 is a continuation of the major theme of the Bible, which began in the Garden of Eden.
+The number 120 is a continuation of the major theme which began in the Garden of Eden.
 Disobey God’s word and you will perish, for the wages of sin is death, Romans 6:23.
-However, God is merciful and offers the way of salvation, John 14:6, God will judge a sinful world in His appointed time, Acts 17:31, when Christ will return as a righteous Judge, 2 Timothy 4:1.
+However, God is merciful and offers the way of salvation, John 14:6.
+God will judge a sinful world in His appointed time, Acts 17:31, when Christ will return as the righteous Judge, 2 Timothy 4:1.

-The Hebrew people were in bondage in Egypt for 400 years.
-They were used by Pharoah as slave labour, until Moses got into the act.
+The Hebrew people were in bondage in Egypt for 400 years, used as slave labour.
 Only the tenth and deadly plague finally convinced Pharaoh to let the Hebrew people go.
-It is estimated Moses led around 2 million people out, but the Bible only records the number of men, as they were the ones who would go to war.
-There were 600,000 men, Exodus 12:37.
+It is estimated Moses led around 2 million people out, but the Bible only records the number of 600,000 men, Exodus 12:37.
+They were the ones who would go to war.
 That number is 5,000 x 120.
 Five being the number of grace; spiritual life; blood; and atonement.

-Pharoah then had a wake-up call and realized he was losing his massive economic force.
-Tyrant as he was, he ordered an army of 600 elite chariots to chase after the departing Hebrews, who were on foot.
+Pharoah then had a wake-up call.
+He was losing his massive economic force.
+He ordered an army of 600 elite chariots to chase after the departing Hebrews, who were on foot.
 600 is 120 x 5.

 The Bible says God hardened Pharoah’s heart, Genesis 14:8.
 God allowed this to happen, as He needed to prove to the Hebrews that He alone was their deliverer.
-The parting of the Red Sea should have convinced the Hebrews, but they soon forgot.
+The parting of the Red Sea should have convinced the Hebrews.

 Number 120 in Numbers

-The reference we are looking at is 12 gold pans full of incense, Numbers 7:86.
-The gold of the pans weighed 120 shekels.
+There were 12 gold pans full of incense, Numbers 7:86.
+The gold of the pans weighing 120 shekels.
 There were three metals used in the Tabernacle.
 Brass, representing judgement, silver representing redemption and gold representing deity.

 Moses Died at 120

 Finally, at the age of 120, Moses knew it was time to appoint a successor, Deuteronomy 31:2.
 Moses would not enter the Promised Land because of his own disobedience, Deuteronomy 20:12.
-He had had the task of leading the people to the edge of the Promised Land but he would not enter with them.
 His job was finished.
 He entered into his eternal rest, aged 120 years, though his eyes were not dim and his vigour had not abated, Deuteronomy 34:7.
-What a way to go – in full health!
-The next time we see Moses is when he and Elijah are seen with Christ on what we call Mt Transfiguration, Matthew 17:2.
+He died in full health.

 Priestly Line

-King David tried to bring the Ark of the Covenant to Jerusalem, but that ended in a dismal failure, because of a lack of respect for the holiness of the Ark, 1 Chronicles 15:13.
-They had tried to transport it on an ox cart.
+King David tried to bring the Ark of the Covenant to Jerusalem, but it was a dismal a dismal failure, because of a lack of respect for the holiness of the Ark, 1 Chronicles 15:13.
+They had tried to transport it on an ox cart and a man lost his life.

-It took three months before David tried again.
-He assembled all Israel together as he prepared for his second attempt to move the Ark.
-This time he would do it God’s way, on the shoulders of the priests.
-First on the list of were the descendants of Kohath, chief of the Levitical priests, 1 Chronicles 15:5.
-Their number were120, giving reference to the intense presence of God, for the Ark was the heart and soul of Israel.
+Three months later David tried again.
+He assembled all Israel together for the Ark was the heart and soul of Israel.
+This time he did it God’s way, on the shoulders of the priests.
+In the lead were the descendants of Kohath, chief of the Levitical priests, 1 Chronicles 15:5.
+Their number was 120.

 Solomon and the Number 120

-At the dedication of Solomon’s Temple there were 120 priests sounding trumpets, 2 Chronicles 5:12.
+There were 120 priests sounding trumpets at the dedication of Solomon’s Temple, 2 Chronicles 5:12.
 King Solomon also gave massive amounts of offerings at the dedication of the Temple, including 120,000 sheep, 2 Chronicles 7:5.

 King Hiram had had a significant relationship with Solomon’s father, King David.
-Hiram played a crucial role in supporting David in the preparation of the Temple in Jerusalem.
+He played a crucial role in supporting David in the preparation of the Temple in Jerusalem.
 Cedar logs, carpenters and stone masons were all sent from Tyre for the project.
 Solomon’s task, after his father’s death, was to build the Temple and he too appealed to the king of Tyre for the same assistance Hiram had given his father, 2 Chronicles 2:3ff.
-Hiram was instrumental in the success of this project that would for ever characterize Israel.
+Hiram was instrumental in the success of this project that would forever characterize Israel.
 He again provided materials and skilled workers, up to 153,600 people.
+153,600 divided by 120 = 1280, the number of perplexity.
+That is just under the 1,290 mentioned in Daniel 12:11 and Revelation 12:6.

 Ezra and the Number 120